-For entities, several properties are available for editing in both dialogs (see Figure 53 and Figure 54).
+For entities, several properties are available for editing in both frames (see Figure 53 and Figure 54).
 A default setting is automatically displayed if you have not entered any value.
 You can change the name of the entity to reflect its biological meaning, and you can also enter the initial value of the entity.
 The current value of the entity is displayed once simulation data is available.
-To include the simulation data for this entity in a simulation output file, check the Log box.
-To make an entity public for inclusion in higher level models (see Section 8.2), check the box in the Public column.
-You can also control if the entity should be visible or hidden in the canvas by setting its corresponding checkbox in the visible column.
+To show/hide the selected element in a simulation output file, check the Visible box.
+Clicking on the column header you can sort or filter the table.
+You can also control if a given column (property) should be visible or hidden in the table by a right-click on the column header and choosing the Select Visible Column item from the popup menu.

-If an entity is selected in the canvas and the Element Settings dialog is activated, the properties of the selected entity are presented in the Entity Sheet and the Figure Sheet (Figure 54).
+If an entity is selected in the canvas and the Element Settings frame is activated, the properties of the selected entity are presented there (Figure 54).
 The type of entity cannot be edited in Element Lists.
-However, it can be changed in the Element Settings dialog.
+However, it can be changed in the Element Settings frame.
 A continuous entity can only have the Double value type, while a discrete entity be it Integer or Long or a generic entity can have the value type String or Boolean.
 The Maximum Value and Minimum Value fields define the allowable value range.
-The display properties associated with the selected entity can be modified in the Figure Sheet.
+The display properties associated with the selected entity can be modified in the View and Shape categories.